-Customizing mount points is only supported from RHEL 9.0 distributions onward, by using the CLI.
+Customizing mount points is only supported from RHEL 8.5 distributions onward, by using the CLI.
 In earlier distributions, you can only specify the root partition as a mount point and specify the size argument as an alias for the image size.
+Beginning with RHEL 8.6, for the osbuild-composer-46.1-1.el8 RPM and later version, the physical partitions are no longer available and filesystem customizations create logical volumes.